GCBF+: A Neural Graph Control Barrier Function Framework for Distributed Safe Multi-Agent Control: Experiments: implementation details

 \textbf{Environments}~ We conduct experiments on five different environments consisting of three 2D environments (SingleIntegrator, DoubleIntegrator, DubinsCar) and two 3D environments (LinearDrone, CrazyflieDrone).
 See Appendix \ref{app: env details} for details.
 The parameters are $R = 0.5, r = 0.05$ in all environments.
 The total time steps for each experiment is $4096$.

-\textbf{Evaluation criteria}~ We use safety rate, reaching rate, and success rate as the evaluation criteria for the performance of a chosen algorithm.
-The \textbf{safety rate} is defined as the ratio of agents not colliding with either obstacles or other agents during the experiment period over all agents.
-The goal \textbf{reaching rate}, or simply, the reaching rate, is defined as the ratio of agents reaching their goal location by the end of the experiment period.
-The \textbf{success rate} is defined as the ratio of agents that are both safe and goal-reaching.
-We note that the safety metric in \cite{yu2023learning} is slightly misleading as they measure the portion of collision-free states for safety rate.
+\textbf{Evaluation criteria}~ We use safety rate, reaching rate, and success rate as the evaluation criteria for the performance of a chosen algorithm. { The \textbf{safety rate} is defined as the ratio of agents not colliding with either obstacles or other agents during the experiment period over all agents.} {As an example, in a scenario consisting of $100$ agents, if $15$ agents undergo a collision at any time step, then the safety rate will be $85\%$.} { The goal \textbf{reaching rate}, or simply, the reaching rate, is defined as the ratio of agents that reach their goal location by the end of the experiment period\footnote{Note that we do not consider collision dynamics in our experiments and the agents continue moving after a collision.}.} The \textbf{success rate} is defined as the ratio of agents that are safe and reach their goals.
 For each environment, we evaluate the performance over $32$ instances of randomly chosen initial and goal locations for $3$ policies trained with different random seeds.
 We report the mean rates and their standard deviations for the $32$ instances for each of the $3$ policies (i.e., average performance over $96$ experiments).